-Family Group is primarily for individuals in families of a person with a substance abuse problem.
+Family Group is primarily for individuals in families of a person with a substance addiction problem.
 When you join the family groups, you are no longer alone but among people who understand your problem first hand.

 Family groups will respect your anonymity.

 Our Programme is not a religious Programme but a spiritual way of life, based on the AA/NA twelve steps.
-We have seen that these steps help to address the may drug and alcohol related issues that affect families and loved ones.
+We have seen that these steps help to address the may drug and alcohol-related issues that affect families and loved ones.

 Have an open mind and go to as many meetings as possible.
 Ask questions and discuss problems together after the meeting.
-You’ll soon make new friends and feel great community with the group.
+You’ll soon make new friends and feel a great community with the group.

 When we understand that addiction is a disorder and realize that we are powerless over it, as well as to other people’s lives – when we prepared to do something useful and constructive with our own lives.
 When – and only then – can we be of help to others.

 Nar-anon South Africa

 Nar-anon is the free 12 step family support group aimed at friends and families of addicts.

 The Nar-Anon Family Groups is primarily for those who know or have known a feeling of desperation concerning the addiction problem of someone very near to you.
 We have traveled that unhappy road too, and found the answer with serenity and peace of mind.